Charlotte’s culinary scene is booming. While Southern food and barbecue are still favorites, the overall food scene is becoming bigger than ever.

 Once in Charlotte, using your car is easy, as traffic hasn’t become an issue yet.
 The recently built light rail system connects many of the neighborhoods, a fantastic thing for the Queen City, and it will make getting to all these upcoming spots even easier.

 Here are seven fantastic food finds (for various reasons) to try, but there could easily be seventy on this list of places to eat in Charlotte.
+If you’re not happy (me neither!) check my list of the best BBQ in Charlotte!

 7 Must-Try Restaurants in Charlotte NC